ethereum-optimism/developers/community/README.md

 ## Guidelines

-**Disclaimer: The contents of this directory does not imply endorsement.
+**Disclaimer: The contents of this directory do not imply endorsement.
 All content should be evaluated independently.**

 ### Purpose